Power Where There's People

 We need community safety measures that replace conventional wisdom with actual wisdom.
 We need to address the root causes of youth violence.
 We need to tip the scales of power between the publicly funded, uniformly trained police force and the racially + economically diverse, collective of individuals that make up a neighborhood.

 I want us all to get involved.
 Not only in the way we are expected to, but in a way that affirms our neighbors and our talents, whether you're a welder, a bus driver, a teacher, or a small business owner.
 Let’s be the storytellers the Northside needs.
-Let's imagine a future for the Northside authored by Northsiders, honoring the stories that have been written here, one's that don't simply include us, but are for us.
+Let's imagine a future for the Northside authored by Northsiders, honoring the stories that have been written here: stories that don't simply include us, but are for us.

 Let’s assert our own self determination.
 So, join me - join us.